Rural Americans To Get Microsoft Broadband Internet

-Rural America News is pleased that the tech giant recently announced Microsoft broadband Internet connectivity for the most remote areas of the U.S.
+Rural Money is pleased that the tech giant recently announced Microsoft broadband Internet connectivity for the remote areas of the U.S.

 The company intends to take advantage of unused spectrum (an array of entities) typically reserved for TV channels.